koluha2017/digital-humanities/README.md

 ## My objectives

-* to learn what digital humanities
+* to learn what digital humanities are
 * to learn what tools are available
 * to figure out how to use them
 * to hopefully apply that knowledge to my research interests